Skip to content

 A union has the alignment of the member that has the highest alignment.
 See align attribute for details on changing the alignment.

-A fault is an extensible enum which can be used to create an Excuse for an empty optional.
+A fault is a constant which can be used to create an Excuse for an empty optional.

 A fault type has the same alignment as a pointer.
 See align attribute for details on changing the alignment.